Lightnet/reactnode/README.md

 - nanoid

 # Information:
   This is testing project.

-To develop modular react ui and components.
+  To develop modular react ui, components and api.
+Justing the using the webpack, babel, express web server and other packages to keep it simple.

-  Design for web page tests components build basic on account login, register, access and other things.
+  Design for web page to tests api by using fetch call and api since it bundle into single javascript.
+By using the react dom router for account access, api logic type call, and other things for testing.
+Without need to reload the url pages to save bandwidth and keep it simple call from fetch url.
+Plus it reduce the load on server for new pages.

+# Dev Notes:
+- dayjs

+  Used for time stamp for time or date for data store.

+- nanoid

+  Use for random number for react js components.

 # React:
 By using the the react relate packages.
 To imporve logic code, layout and other things.